 - income, including contributions and transfers during the year,

 - expenses, including transfers during the year, and

 - the assets and liabilities of the registered political party

-- the income, including contributions and transfers, of the registered political party during the campaign period of the election.
+- the income, including contributions and transfers, of the registered party during the campaign period of the election.

-- It is also the responsibility of the chief financial officer to provide information requested by the Chief Electoral Officer to clarify or verify the information contained in any statement or return within 30 days after receiving the written request or within such extended period of time as approved by the Chief Electoral Officer.
+- It is also the responsibility of the financial officer to provide information requested by the Chief Electoral Officer to clarify or verify the information contained in any statement or return within 30 days after receiving the written request or within such extended period of time as approved by the Chief Electoral Officer.

-- The chief financial officer for a party should retain all records upon which a statement or return is based for at least five years from the date of filing the statement of return, or for any additional period the CEO considers necessary.
+- The financial officer for a party should retain all records upon which a statement or return is based for at least five years from the date of filing the statement of return, or for any additional period the CEO considers necessary.

 - has endorsed fewer than five candidates in the most recent general election.

-The Chief Electoral officer will inform the party in writing of the proposed de-registration.
-There is provision for the registered political party to file a written objection to the proposed de-registration.
-There is also provision for a political party to avoid de-registration by rectifying a violation within 30 days of the notice of proposed de-registration, except of course where a political party is de-registered by reason of failure to endorse at least five candidates.
+The Chief Electoral Officer will inform the party in writing of the proposed de-registration.
+There is provision for the registered party to file a written objection to the proposed de-registration.
+There is also provision for a political party to avoid de-registration by rectifying a violation within 30 days of the notice of proposed de-registration, except of course where a party is de-registered by reason of failure to endorse at least five candidates.

 A notice of de-registration is published in the Manitoba Gazette.
 The effective date of de-registration is the date in which the notice appears in the Manitoba Gazette.